-Members' personal information is kept confidential but may be disclosed by the Trustee or administrator to third parties, such as ANZ Staff Super's actuary, insurer, medical consultants, underwriter, legal adviser and auditor and other external service providers who are contracted to assist with administering members' benefits.
+Members' personal information is kept confidential but may be disclosed by the Trustee or administrator to third parties, such as ANZ Staff Super's actuary, insurer, medical consultants, underwriter, legal adviser and auditor and other external service providers who are contracted to assist with administering members' benefits or to undertake product and service research and analysis.
 It may also be disclosed where expressly authorised or required by law, for example to government agencies such as the Australian Taxation Office and Australian Financial Complaints Authority.
 Members' personal information may also be disclosed to the Group Superannuation Department of ANZ for the purposes of administering members' benefits or resolving members' enquiries or complaints.

-Members' personal information may be disclosed to related entities of the administrator located overseas (in particular, its related entity Link Administration Private Limited (India)) as part of the day-to-day provision of administration or ancillary services.
+Members' personal information may be disclosed to related entities of the administrator located overseas as part of the day-to-day provision of administration or ancillary services.
 The Trustee's Privacy Policy Statement contains more detail about how we deal with your personal information and information about how you can access and seek correction of information we hold about you.
 It also includes information about how you can lodge a complaint about how we've dealt with your personal information and how that complaint will be handled.